vivekchandrabs/Malicious-site-detection/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

+## Dataset:
+This dataset is from kaggle. https://www.kaggle.com/xwolf12/malicious-and-benign-websites

 ## Code:

 Template code is provided in the “malicious site detection.ipynb” inside the code folder.
 This is done using keras.